klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 0x09f884028505d21dba0082c35094176ff0344de49c04be577a3512b6991507647f720594f5a9079f311f9ec55170af351627aff0c5d2e287f847f845824e43a0f4b53dbd4c915cb73b9c7fa17e22106ee9640155a06ab4a7ed8661f846d2a5cca035b5bba6a26d4ccd20c65e8f31cce265c193f1c874806f9fae6b0ee9df0addf080c4c3018080
 ```

-With the signed RLP-encoded string (`rawTransaction`), the fee payer can send the transaction after attaching the feePayerSignatures.
-If the fee payer can access to the above feeDelegatedTx instance signed by the sender, it can sign feeDelegatedTx directly.
-Otherwise, you can create a transaction instance and sign it using a signed RLP-encoded string, as in the example below.
-If you want to run the below example, replace `0x{RLP-encoded string}` with the output of the example code above.
+The fee payer can send the transaction to Klaytn network after attaching the `feePayerSignatures` to the RLP-encoded string (`rawTransaction`) signed by the transaction sender.
+If it can access to the above feeDelegatedTx instance signed by the sender, it can directly put its sign upon that feeDelegatedTx like `caver.wallet.signAsFeePayer(feePayer.address, feeDelegatedTx)`.
+Otherwise, the fee payer has to create a feeDelegatedTx instance from the RLP-encoded string signed by the sender and add the fee payer's sign onto it, as illustrated below.
+If you want to run the below example, replace `0x{RLP-encoded string}` with the `rlpEncoded` output of the example code above.

 ```javascript
 // test.js